-- 1. Debian and other systems that use the apt package manager include the upstream PostgreSQL server package (postgresql-14) by default.
-The components of Percona Distribution for PostgreSQL 14 can only be installed together with the PostgreSQL server shipped by Percona (percona-postgresql-14).
-If you wish to use Percona Distribution for PostgreSQL, uninstall the PostgreSQL package provided by your distribution (postgresql-14) and then install the chosen components from Percona Distribution for PostgreSQL. - 2.
+- 1. Debian and other systems that use the apt package manager include the upstream PostgreSQL server package (postgresql-12) by default.
+The components of Percona Distribution for PostgreSQL 12 can only be installed together with the PostgreSQL server shipped by Percona (percona-postgresql-12).
+If you wish to use Percona Distribution for PostgreSQL, uninstall the postgresql-12 and then install the chosen components from Percona Distribution for PostgreSQL. - 2.
 Install curl for Telemetry.
-We use it to better understand the use of our products and improve them.
+We use Telemetry to better understand the use of our products and improve them.